jmmastey/level_up_exercises/data_science/README.md

 95% confidence interval = [p - 1.96 * se, p + 1.96 * se]
 ```

-Unlike the first three items, item 2(iv) _chi-square test_ is only computed once for the entire data set (not for each cohort).
+Item 2(iv) _chi-square test_, unlike the other items, is computed once for the entire data set (not for each cohort).
 The chi-square test is used to determine if the cohort with the highest conversion rate is in fact a winner ... statistically speaking.
-You can look up the formula for the test or you can use the [ABAnalyzer](https://rubygems.org/gems/abanalyzer) gem to do the test for you.
+You can use the [ABAnalyzer](https://rubygems.org/gems/abanalyzer) gem to do the test for you.
+Your application should produce a single chi-square significance number (called _p-value_).

 ### Writing Your Tests

 An easy way to write tests for this project is to create a small (artificial) data set similar to the one provided in the JSON file.
-You can then do almost all the calculations in a simple spreadsheet.
-If you chose to use ABAnalyzer for the chi-square test then you can use the link above to precompute the test-statistic.
+You can then do almost all the calculations in a simple spreadsheet using the formulas above.
+If you chose to use ABAnalyzer for the chi-square test, then you can use the provided link above to precompute the chi-square significance.

+Some level-up'ers discovered that ABAnalyzer will throw an `insufficient data` error if your data set is two small.
+You may need a sample size of at least twenty per cohort to get it to work properly.